 What is the difference between MRR and ARR?

 Another SaaS metric to consider is Annual Recurring Revenue (ARR) to benchmark the scale of the business.
-This flattens the effect of outliers of a given month’s revenue.

 Investors are most interested in your overall run rate, or ARR.
 These numbers and patterns are easiest to report on as you expand your customer base.